-No-Pasta Salad with Zucchini and Italian Sausage
+No-Pasta Salad with Zucchini and Italian Sausage (Video)

-How to Make No-Pasta Salad with Zucchini and Italian Sausage:
+How to make No-Pasta Salad with Zucchini and Italian Sausage:

 - I used my favorite Turkey Italian Sausage, but use pork sausage if you prefer.
 Heat a little oil in a large frying pan over medium-high heat and brown the sausage on all sides until it’s firm.